dcunited001/dcunited001.github.io/_posts/2017-10-08-meditation-conceptual-designation-and-monadic-metaphysics.md

 I thought the autophagy *might* clean up toxic networks of glycogen buildup, as well as dying neurons.
 Try getting the chronicly ill to try this, it won't go over well with your *IRB*...

-#### Enumeration of Primative Forms From Graph Theory In Analytic Combinatorics

 <a name="voiding-neural-signal-to-kindle-novel-states-of-consciousness" />